Arthur Davidson (motorcycling): Labor Hall of Fame

 Because Arthur Davidson, William A. Davidson, Walter Davidson and William S. Harley, "used and believed in its products and relied on the dedication of its employees to produce quality motorcycles", the four men were inducted into the Labor Hall of Fame.

+In popular culture

+Matthew Tissi portrays Davidson in episode 5 of season 16 "Murdoch Rides Easy" (October 10, 2022) of the Canadian television period detective series Murdoch Mysteries.